bitovi/academy/src/typescript/07-functions/functions.md

 In this part, we will:

-- Learn how to annotate functions parameters and return values
+- Annotate functions parameters and return values
-- Learn how to use optional parameters & rest parameters
+- Use optional parameters & rest parameters

-The exercises will teach you how to:
+- Update a function with TypeScript annotations

-- Update a function with TypeScript annotations.
+## Objective: Annotating Functions

-## Functions in TypeScript
+### Functions in TypeScript

 In TypeScript, we’re able to annotate function parameters to better guard our code.
 If the following, `add` is called  with two parameters that are not numbers TypeScript’s compiler will throw an error when compiled.